testingisdocumenting/blog/blog-content/articles/testing-makes-you-faster-day-one.md

 :include-svg: assets/castle.svg {idsToReveal: ["one", "two"], actualSize: true}

 Our goal is to test if we can open that chest.
-This time we have to do a little bit more legs work.
+This time we have to do a little bit more legwork.
-This time a simple check took as a few minutes longer.
+This time, a simple check took us a few minutes longer.

 Let's add a bit of security to our castle by adding keys and levers.